educelab/smgl/README.md

 ![smeagol](./graphics/svg/text-sub-color.svg)

-**smeagol** is a header-only C++14 library for creating custom dataflow pipelines that are instrumented for serialization.
+**smeagol** is a C++14 library for creating custom dataflow pipelines that are instrumented for serialization.
 It was designed to make it easy to convert existing processing workflows into **repeatable** and **observable** pipelines for the purposes of experimental reporting, reliability, and validation.

 ## Requirements
 - CMake 3.15+